sathiraumesh/tracing/README.md

 - Open the project in IDE like intelliji Idea
 - Build the project
 - Run the project
+- In-memory H2 datbase is used for persistance

 ## Api Documentaion
 - Available on ``` http://domain:port/swagger-ui```